SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Can I host a private app for my research group?

 No, each app on SciLifeLab Serve needs to be made public eventually.
-The apps can only stay private while you are still developing it or while it is under peer review.
+The apps can only stay private while you are still developing them or while they are under peer review.

 How do I update or delete my app after it has been published?